srobotta/moodle-tools/README.md

 number is derived and with this number information from the Moodle Tracker are fetched.
 The result is a list with branch names and the corresponding ticket information.

+## dbdump.sh

+Assuming that you use the [Moodle-Docker](https://github.com/moodlehq/moodle-docker) setup to develop for Moodle, this script makes a dump and a restore of the database.
+I find it useful to dump the data before doing an upgrade or before installing a plugin, so that with the restore process I can eassily switch back to an older version.
+Also for testing upgrade processes of a plugin where data is changed, this lets you easily repeat the process during the test phase in the development.

 ## create_patch.sh

 Helps me to create a patch when I am working on a ticket and I need to apply the same changes